Chart Color Schemes

 The exceptional employment performance in Bellamack places it among Australia's strongest labour markets

-Workforce participation in Bellamack is similar to Greater Darwin's at 69.7%.
-The leading employment industries among residents are public administration & safety, health care & social assistance, and construction.
-Notably, the area shows strong specialization in public administration & safety with an employment share 1.5 times the regional level.
-However, health care & social assistance has a limited presence with 11.6% employment compared to 14.2% regionally.
+Workforce participation is 80.6%, compared to Greater Darwin's 76.0%.
+Census responses show 4.6% of residents work from home.
+Leading employment industries include public administration & safety, health care & social assistance, and construction.
+Bellamack has a strong specialization in public administration & safety (1.5 times the regional level), but limited presence in health care & social assistance (11.6%, compared to 14.2% regionally).

-Over the year ending September 2025, employment increased by 2.3% while labour force grew by 2.1%, reducing the unemployment rate by 0.2 percentage points.
-In contrast, Greater Darwin saw employment rise by 1.9% with a marginal increase in unemployment.
-State-level data to 25-Nov-25 shows NT employment contracted by 1.13% while the state unemployment rate was 4.4%, broadly inline with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Bellamack's employment mix suggests local employment should increase by 6.0% over five years and 12.5% over ten years, though these are simple extrapolations for illustrative purposes.
+The area offers limited local employment opportunities, indicated by Census working population vs resident population counts.
+Over the year to September 2025, employment increased by 2.3% and labour force by 2.2%, keeping unemployment flat.
+In contrast, Greater Darwin saw employment rise by 1.9%.
+Jobs and Skills Australia's national employment forecasts (May-25) project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Bellamack's employment mix suggests local employment should grow by 6.0% in five years and 12.5% in ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment